IP ownership and brand sale

 The register of IP broke down into that required for the business and that required for the chef.

-This included his name, signature logo, and work marks.
+- Trade Mark – this included is name, signature logo, and work marks

-This included protecting the drawings used on merchandise in the UK and EU.
+- Design – this included protecting the drawings used on merchandise in the UK and EU

 Where they are now